-Through a range of land use planning initiatives that will be implemented over time, Campbelltown will be transformed into a true metropolitan CBD that will become a leading centre for health services, technology based enterprises and research activity, surrounded by green space and improved public domain.
-Council is committed to ensuring all future developments within the CBD are complementary and work together to shape the future CBD, creating a vibrant, liveable, mixed use centre that is an attractive place for businesses to locate and for job creation.
+Through a range of land use planning initiatives that will be implemented over time, Campbelltown will be transformed into a true metropolitan City Centre that will become a leading centre for health services, technology based enterprises and research activity, surrounded by green space and improved public domain.
+Council is committed to ensuring all future developments within the City Centre are complementary and work together to shape the future area, creating a vibrant, liveable, mixed use centre that is an attractive place for businesses to locate and for job creation.